When your muscles contract, become stiff, or spasm involuntarily, it’s called spasticity. Spasticity can make it difficult to:

 - difficulty moving

-The main cause of spasticity is damage to the nerve pathways that control the movement of muscles.
+The main cause of spasticity is damage to the nerve pathways that control muscle movement.
 This can be a symptom of a variety of conditions and diseases, including:

 If spasticity is not properly managed, it can result in frozen joints and pressure sores on your skin.
-Prolonged episodes of spasticity can lead to the inability to move your ankles, knees, hips, elbows, and shoulders.
-This can affect your ability to move, walk, and function normally.
+Prolonged episodes of spasticity can lead to the inability to move your:

-- you are experiencing spasticity for the first time and do not know the cause
+- you’re experiencing spasticity for the first time and do not know the cause

 - your spasticity is getting more severe or is happening more frequently